This blog post was originally posted on September 27, 2019 and was updated on January 29, 2021.

 Fettuccine Alfredo today

-The dish was exported all over the world, along with its variations.
-But the original fettuccine Alfredo can only be tasted in Rome at two restaurants in the historic center: Alfredo alla Scrofa and Il Vero Alfredo.
+The dish exploded in popularity across the world, along with its variations.
+But you’ll only find the original fettuccine Alfredo at two restaurants in Rome’s historic center: Alfredo alla Scrofa and Il Vero Alfredo.

 Alfredo alla Scrofa is the original restaurant that Alfredo di Lelio later sold to a new owner in 1943.
 Il Vero Alfredo is the restaurant at Piazza Augusto Imperatore that Alfredo and his son Armando opened in 1950.